-As of 31 December 2023 and 2022, accounts receivables from top ten customers represent 64% and 54% of the total accounts receivables of the Company, respectively.
+As of 31 December 2024 and 2023, accounts receivable from top ten customers represent 55% and 64% of the total accounts receivable of the Company, respectively.
 The credit concentration risk of other trade receivables is insignificant.

 Credit risk from deposits in banks, fixed income securities and other financial instruments is managed by the Company's treasury division in accordance with the Company's policy.
 The Company only deals with counterparties that are approved through internal control procedures; therefore, the counterparties are limited to banks, financial institutions, companies or government entities with good credit standing.